Ernest Lawrence: Big Science

 After the war, Lawrence campaigned extensively for government sponsorship of large scientific programs.
 He was a forceful advocate of Big Science with its requirements for big machines and big money, and in 1946 he asked the Manhattan Project for over $2 million for research at the Radiation Laboratory.
-Groves approved the money, but cut a number of programs, including Seaborg's proposal for a "hot" radiation laboratory in densely populated Berkeley, and John Lawrence's for production of medical isotopes, because this need could now be better met from nuclear reactors.
+Groves approved the money, but cut a number of programs, including Seaborg's proposal for a "hot" radiation laboratory in densely populated Berkeley, and John Lawrence's for production of medical isotopes, because this need could be better met from nuclear reactors.
 One obstacle was the University of California, which was eager to divest its wartime military obligations.
 Lawrence and Groves managed to persuade Sproul to accept a contract extension.
 In 1946, the Manhattan Project spent $7 on physics at the University of California for every dollar spent by the university.

 To most of his colleagues, Lawrence appeared to have almost an aversion to mathematical thought.
 He had a most unusual intuitive approach to involved physical problems, and when explaining new ideas to him, one quickly learned not to befog the issue by writing down the differential equation that might appear to clarify the situation.
 Lawrence would say something to the effect that he didn't want to be bothered by the mathematical details, but "explain the physics of the problem to me."
 One could live close to him for years, and think of him as being almost mathematically illiterate, but then be brought up sharply to see how completely he retained his skill in the mathematics of classical electricity and magnetism.